-The majority of private planes arrive at Providenciales.
-Whereas each of the main islands in the country has an airport, only Providenciales International Airport (PLS) and Grand Turk JAGS McCartney International Airport (GDT) are international airports.
+The majority of private planes entering the Turks and Caicos land at the island of Providenciales.
+Whereas most of our main inhabited islands have an airport or airstrip, only Providenciales International Airport (PLS) and Grand Turk JAGS McCartney International Airport (GDT) are international airports.

-Your first stop must be at an international airport or an FBO with immigration and customs personal.
+Aircraft entering the Turks and Caicos must first stop at an international airport or FBO to clear Turks and Caicos immigration and customs.

 Providenciales (IATA: PLS, ICAO: MBPV) is the only island with full-service FBOs.

-The general hours of the Providenciales International Airport are 6am to 8pm.
-All flights plans must be received by local authorities at least two hours before landing.
+The general hours of the Providenciales International Airport are 6 AM to 8 PM.
+All flight plans must be received by local authorities at least two hours before landing.
 Special permission must be obtained for arrivals outside of the normal operation hours.

 A general declaration is required by customs upon arrival.